itsee-birmingham/standalone_collation_editor/README.md

 **There is a default provided in the core exporter factory code**

-The exporter settings are used to control the export of data from the approved collation screen when the 'Get Apparatus' button is pressed.
+The exporter settings are used to control the export of data from the approved collation screen when the 'Get Apparatus' button is present.
+If the function is not required then the button can be hidden by setting the ```showGetApparatusButton``` variable to false.
 This export is simply intended to be a check point for editors and should be set to provide the best export format for this task.
 The project summary page or a similar page in the overall platform should also provide options to export much larger units of text and more options can be provided to users in these export functions.

 **TODO** Sort out settings for this and simplify

 ### Optional Service File Functions